MicrosoftDocs/learn/learn-pr/azure/automate-azure-tasks-with-powershell/includes/5-create-resource-interactively.md

 ## What is the Az PowerShell module?

 **Az** is the formal name for the Azure PowerShell module containing cmdlets to work with Azure features.
 It contains hundreds of cmdlets that let you control nearly every aspect of every Azure resource.
 You can work with resource groups, storage, virtual machines, Azure Active Directory, containers, machine learning, and so on.
-This module is an open source component [available on GitHub](https://github.com/Azure/azure-powershell).
+This module is an openosource component [available on GitHub](https://github.com/Azure/azure-powershell).

 > [!NOTE]
 > You may have seen or used Azure PowerShell commands that used a `-AzureRM` format.
 Because Az PowerShell modules now have all the capabilities of AzureRM PowerShell modules and more, we'll retire AzureRM PowerShell modules on 29 February 2024.
 To avoid service interruptions, [update your scripts](https://aka.ms/azpsmigrate) that use AzureRM PowerShell modules to use Az PowerShell modules by 29 February 2024.
 To automatically update your scripts, follow the [quickstart guide](/powershell/azure/quickstart-migrate-azurerm-to-az-automatically).